 - Like any other type of bond, an FCCB makes regular coupon and principal payments till a certain date, after which it can be converted into equity.

-- FCCBs retain all the features of a convertible bond and hence remain attractive to both issuers and investors.
+- FCCBs retain all the convertible bond features and hence remain attractive to both issuers and investors.

 - FCCBs are tradable on the stock exchange.